Legal framework

 Teachers know their children’s prior learning, and are mindful of their own end points in relation to the expectations contained in subsequent years.

-To ensure that pupils embed key concepts in the long-term memory, these are repeated within each year and throughout every year group.
 This repetitive approach means that children have opportunities to revisit, apply and extend what they have already covered to ensure that learning is both cumulative and permanent.
 We believe that this is the best way for children to develop the knowledge and skills needed for mastery of a subject.

 Berkswich CE is ambitious for all pupils; challenge is a part of every child’s learning.
 We provide Greater Depth pupils with the opportunity to extend their computing thinking through planned opportunities to broaden and apply their learning within contexts of increasing complexity.
-Greater Depth pupils also benefit from providing peer support and having to problem solve and articulate their own understanding in order to encourage learning in others.
+Greater Depth pupils also benefit from providing peer support and having to problem-solve and articulate their own understanding in order to encourage learning in others.

 Roles and responsibilities